c-bakis/vocabulary-trainer-js/README.md

 ### What am I currently working on?

-- option of an deletion function for all vocabulary word that were answered correctly a certain amount of times.
+- option for using "enter" instead of clicking next and check button.

 ### Why a vocabulary trainer?